-Based on the oft-cited principle that one shouldn’t spend more than 30 per cent of their monthly income on rent, a household would have to bring in more than $5,000 every month or $60,000 every year to afford living in the less expensive of the two buildings.
+Based on the oft-cited principle that one shouldn’t spend more than 30 percent of their monthly income on rent, a household would have to bring in more than $5,000 every month or $60,000 every year to afford to live in the less expensive of the two buildings.

 “With construction prices the way that they are today, you can’t practically build affordable rental housing,” McMahon said — at least without some kind of incentive.

 In the last two years, the not-for-profit Housing Help agency has seen a 28 percent increase in the number of people accessing its services, which include helping clients find affordable rental housing.